erigontech/erigon/docs/programmers_guide/guide.md

 the node stack.

 `HASH` opcode takes specified number of hashes from the input sequence (tape) of hashes, and places them on the hash stack.
 It also places the same number of `nil` entries onto the node stack.
+The first item consumed ends up the deepest on the stack, the last item consumed ends up on the top of the stack.

 This is the structural information for the chunk containing leafs from `0` to `7` (inclusive):
 ```